Quest for the lost arc

 ATLAS physicists have developed dedicated algorithms to directly observe charged particles travelling as little as 12 centimetres from their origin.
 Thanks to the new Insertable B-Layer, these algorithms show improved performance reconstructing such charged particles that do not live long enough to interact with other ATLAS detector systems.
 So far, the abundance and properties of the observed particles are in agreement with what is expected from known background processes.

 New results presented at the Moriond Electroweak conference set very stringent limits on what mass such particles may have, if they exist.
 These limits severely constrain one important type of Supersymmetry dark matter.
 Although no new particle has been observed, ATLAS physicists continue the search for this “lost arc”.
 Stay tuned!

-- Search for long-lived charginos based on a disappearing-track signature in pp collisions at √s=13 TeV with the ATLAS detector (ATLAS-CONF-2017-017)
+- Search for long-lived charginos based on a disappearing-track signature in proton-proton collisions at 13 TeV with the ATLAS detector (ATLAS-CONF-2017-017)

 - Presentation at Moriond Electroweak Conference by Toshiaki Kaji: "Search for winos using a disappearing track signature in ATLAS"

 - See also the full lists of ATLAS Conference Notes and ATLAS Physics Papers